Many thanks to them all for their time and expertise

 She is multilingual, highly client-focused, and adept at building robust policies and support structures within complex regulatory environments.

-Klaudyna is the HR Specialist, Global Mobility at DSV – Global Transport and Logistics.
-Currently responsible for end-to-end handling of long-term assignments within the whole DSV Group.
-Klaudyna graduated law and international relations at Nicolaus Copernicus University in Toruń, Poland.
+Klaudyna is a Senior HR Specialist in Global Mobility at DSV – Global Transport and Logistics.
+She is currently responsible for the end-to-end management of long-term assignments, short-term assignments and transfers across the entire DSV Group.
+Klaudyna holds degrees in Law and International Relations.

 I have over 18 years of work experience in Global companies including two of the big four accounting firms.
 I then moved to the Energy industry where I am today.
 I have led, managed and consulted on global projects covering all topics within the Global workforce mobility arena.